fau-is/IntroCS/TechTest/README.md

 submit50 fau-is/introcs/dummies/TechTest
 ~~~

+{% next %}

-##That's it!
+## That's it!

 If you have completed all the steps above and everything has worked you should be
 set for success!

-If not please contact your Course Coordinators and Tutors in order to rectify any issues.
+If not please contact us!

+We look forward to working with you during this Semester.

+~ Prof. Dr. Matzner, Prof. Dr. Harth, Sebastian, Daniel, Max, Chris